Patricia Figueroa Fine Arts

 Climate change is no longer some far-off problem; it is happening here, it is happening now.President Barack Obama.
 GLACIER Conference, Anchorage, AK, 2015.

-Providence has experienced many changes in its history, from the time Roger Williams settled in its land in 1636 to becoming one of the leaders of the Industrial Revolution in the United States.
-Its decline during the Great Depression, progression and rise as a notorious bastion of organized crime, and ultimate rebirth as a hidden jewel of art-fueled urban renaissance tells us that change is, indeed, the only constant.
+Providence has experienced many changes in its history, from 1636 when Roger Williams settled in its land to becoming one of the leaders of the Industrial Revolution in the United States.
+Its decline during the Great Depression, progression and rise as a notorious bastion of organized crime, and ultimate rebirth as a hidden urban jewel defined by its art-fueled communities and recognized as a culinary hub tells us that change is, indeed, the only constant.

 But change manifests itself in many ways.
 The economy may build and destroy cities, shift communities, morph the urban space and its suburban tentacles, blur the lines between the habitable and uninhabitable, yet it cannot ultimately control nature.
 We have the power to control our backyards, city gardens, even crops, but we can’t stop the waters from rising.
 Climate change is now disrupting our ecosystems and our landscape bears witness.
 The Ocean State may one day be swallowed into the Atlantic.
 “Providence tropical” offers a mirage of that transition.
 Is it fantasy?
 We will soon find out.

 Sea Urchin Series (2012-2021).
 Blue Sea Urchin available for sale here.

 The Theories (2021).
 Details shown.
 Available for sale here.